sschwartzman/newrelic-unix-plugin/README.md

 Each command will get its own object in the `agents` array, as seen in the Example below.
 `command` is the only required configuration for each object.
 Commands in lowercase are ones literally defined in the plugin (i.e. 'iostat'), whereas commands in Caps are specialized variations on those commands (i.e. `VirtualMemory`).

-##### Optional Configurations for `plugin.json`
+#### Optional Configurations for `plugin.json`

 For each command, the following optional configurations are available:

-`OS` - The OS you are monitoring.
-If left out, it will use the "auto" setting, in which the plugin will detect your OS type.
+* `OS` - The OS you are monitoring.
+  - If left out, it will use the "auto" setting, in which the plugin will detect your OS type.
- * Normally the "auto" setting works fine.
+  - Normally the "auto" setting works fine.
 If not, you can define it as any of: [aix, linux, sunos].
-`debug` - This is an extra debug setting to use when a specific command isn't reporting properly.
-Enabling it will do 2 things:
+* `debug` - This is an extra debug setting to use when a specific command isn't reporting properly.
-  1. It will expose the parsing details of that command
-  2. It will not send metrics to New Relic
+  - Enabling it will expose the parsing details of that command AND it will not send metrics to New Relic.
-  * Note: Normally, you will use the `debug` setting in newrelic.json to log extra information, such as agent connectivity info.
-This debug setting is specific to command parsing issues.
+  - Normally, you will use the `debug` setting in newrelic.json to log extra information, such as agent connectivity info.

-##### Examples
+#### Examples

 Normally, this is what your plugin.json should look like (this example is pulled from the linux template):
 ```
 {
   "agents": [